gcross/LogicGrowsOnTrees/TUTORIAL.md

     let column_bit = bit (fromIntegral column)
     ```

-2. Mark the column and diagonals as being occupied, and also shift the occupied
+2. It marks the column and diagonals as being occupied, and also shifts the
-   diagonals so that they correspond with the columns in the next row.
-That is,
+   occupied diagonals so that they correspond with the columns in the next row.
-   if a given positive diagonal intersects with column `i` for a given row then
+   That is, if a given positive diagonal intersects with column `i` for a given
-   it intersects with column `i+1` in the next row, and if a given negative
+   row then it intersects with column `i+1` in the next row, and if a given
-   diagonal intersects with column `i` for a given row then it intersects with
+   negative diagonal intersects with column `i` for a given row then it
-   `i-1` in the next row.
-Finally, add the board position to the partial
+   intersects with `i-1` in the next row.
+Finally, it adds the board position to
-   solution:
+   the partial solution:

     ```haskell
     go (n-1)